-Afterall, through the visualized part of God’s self-conscious potency received by man, man has become a participant in God’s primal potential, whereby also the creator, the primal potency itself,has become part of the love and sorrow of the whole mankind.
+According to the fiction theory man has become, through the visualized part of God’s self-conscious potential received by man, a participant in God’s primal potental, whereby also the creator, the primal potency itself, has become part in the love and sorrow of the whole mankind.

 In spite of the arguments put forward against the dogma vision, the fiction-theory can substantiate the dogma vision to a significant degree:

-For realization of an ultimate full-fledged relationship between entities, (the primordial potency and the human being) the primal potency can assign himself, by means of his incarnation, as large a fraction from the primal consciousness potential as the fraction of the individual man.
+For realization of an ultimate full-fledged relationship between entities, (the primordial potency and the human being) the primal potency can assign himself, by means of his incarnation as large a fraction from the primal visualized consciousness potential as the fraction of the individual man.

 In this way, as God/man, in full awareness of his potency, the creator has aligned himself as an equal entity with man both in his earthy existence as within the divine community of love.

 The outlined transformation of the almighty primal potency in the biblical God/man, Jesus of Nazareth, attests to an all embracing unsurpassed love from the Creator to the human being.

 The cited modified context with Christianity is, that now we are talking about the primal potential (Creator/God) itself, and not about the Son, which would have emerged from the Father.
 In this context, all arguments aganst the dogma vision appear to confirm the intention of the primal potential to be fully human with humanity in the entity of Jesus

 Nevertheless, also in the just above described situation, Jesus Christ choses to remain part of the Son within the Trinity, be it in an outstanding position.